-We consider it a privilege to serve as an integral partner to our customers and communities, delivering safe and reliable energy to nearly 1.3 million businesses, and families across our expansive 8-state service territory.
-Our approximately 3,000 employees work together as one team, committed to making a positive impact on the lives of our customers and in the communities, we call home.
+We consider it a privilege to serve as an integral partner to our customers and communities, delivering safe and reliable energy to nearly 1.33 million businesses, and families across our expansive eight-state service territory.
+Our almost 3,000 employees work as one team, devoted to making a positive impact on the lives of our customers and in the communities we call home.

 Diversity, equity, inclusion and belonging

 We're committed to building a diverse workforce representative of the communities we serve and a culture of belonging for all.
 We recognize that each of our team members brings unique and valuable experiences, perspectives and talents to the organization.
 With our value of respect as our guiding force, we strive to actively engage all employees to foster a culture of belonging where every team member can bring the best of themselves to work and is enabled to reach their full potential while contributing to business outcomes.